-1. Power-off all transmitters using PLC.

-Programmatically disable any SMA transmitters per the SMA instruction manual.

-- 2. Switch off each inverter's AC and DC sides. - 3.
-Open or remove the fuse used for each string input to the inverter.
+- 1. Power-off all transmitters using PLC. - Disable any internal SMA transmitters per the SMA instruction manual. - 2.
+Switch off each inverter's AC and DC sides. - 3.
+Open or remove the fuse for each string input to the inverter.